 All palliative approach education to inpatient and community aged care workers and residential disability workers includes the key triggers for referral to specialist palliative care including the fact that a referral can be made for a one off opinion and liaison with the general practitioner.
-Consortium workers have been involved in promoting 'Program of Experience in the Palliative Approach' (PEPA) during palliative approach education by handing out the PEPA program brochures and encouraging staff to take part in the program.
-Placements within the region have involved over 100 GP's, residential aged care and residential disability staff during the last three years.
-Palliative Approach education for community aged care staff and Division 2 nurses at Gordon TAFE in Geelong and TAFE in Warrnambool has involved consistent education being delivered across the region.
-Most of the staff that complete this training then work in residential or community aged care within the region.
+Aged and Disability Support workers in the Barwon and South West sub-regions have been involved in promoting 'Program of Experience in the Palliative Approach' (PEPA) during palliative approach education by handing out the PEPA program brochures and encouraging staff to take part in the program.